March 31, 2018

 i encourage your direct participation in this endeavor.
 What’s going on around you?
 The more you read, follow the suggested exercises and provide feedback, the more we will all learn together.
 We are all busy.
 So, feel free to come and goes as needed.
 Know that the world of botany is always there to explore further.
 A lot of information is offered.
 Take what intrigues you and leave the rest…

-My intentions for this year are to integrate Frank’s commentary from past classes more, add more plant family monographs under the Plant Families tab and cover new categories of ethnobotanical/ecological interest in the classes including Spiritual Uses of plants, European plants and Wetland, Carnivorous, Artic, and Desert Plant groups as well as more information and photos for other classes. i also hope to institute a webinar component within the next couple of months or so as well.
+My intentions for this year are to integrate Frank’s commentary from past classes more, add more plant family monographs under the Plant Families tab and cover new categories of ethnobotanical/ecological interest in the classes including Spiritual Uses of plants, European plants and Wetland, Carnivorous, Artic, and Desert Plant groups as well as more information and photos for other classes especially featuring a deep expansion of the neotropical botany class.

-Approximately 300,000 - 350,000 species of flowering plants have been named in the world.
-Scientists have grouped these into around 15,000 genera and those are divided into around 400+ flowering plant families (Heywood, Brummitt, Culham, & Seberg, 2007).
-You will know something significant about the majority of plants that you see in the temperate world if you learn the top 30 families around you!!!
-Another approximately 40,000 species of plants that are precursors to the flowering ones have been named as well.
+Approximately 350,000 species of flowering plants have been named in the world.
+Scientists have grouped these into around 15,000 genera and those are divided into around 400+ flowering plant families.
+This website, www.plantlist.org, is a good global authority on the current scientific consensus on classification delineation.
+Another approximately 35,000 species 200+ families of plants that are precursors to the flowering ones have been named as well.
 These plants include Conifers, Ferns, Mosses, Hornworts, Liverworts and others.
+Importantly… You will know something significant about the majority of plants that you see in the temperate world if you learn the top 30 families around you!!!

-Here in southern Appalachia a profusion of plants have been blooming for a bit or are starting to bloom including Dandelion (Taraxacum officinale), Toothwort-Cresses (Dentaria/Cardamine spp.), Camelliaspp., Snowdrops (Galanthus sp.), Grape Hyacinth (Muscari sp.), Ornamental and edible Apricots/Cherries/Plums (Prunus spp.), Periwinkle (Vinca sp.), Bridal Veil Spiraea (Spiraea prunifolium), and Poor Person’s pepper (Lepidium sp.).
-Some plants that were blooming during the recent last frost got zapped and don’t look so good including Daffodil (Narcissus spp.), Saucer Magnolia Magnolia ×soulangiana [denudata × liliifolia] , pictured above, Forsythia spp., Hyacinths (Hyacintha spp.), and Bradford Pear (Pyrus calleryana).
-What plants have you noticed recently and what state are they in if you have expereinced the recent late freezes?
+In southern Appalachia where i spend most of my time a profusion of plants have been blooming for a bit or are starting to bloom including Bluets (Houstonia sp.), Daffodils (Narcissus spp.), Dandelion (Taraxacum officinale), , Toothwort-Cresses (Dentaria/ Cardamine spp.), Camellia spp., Snowdrops (Galanthus sp.)
+Grape Hyacinth (Muscari sp.), Apricots/Cherries/Plums (Prunus spp.), Pears (Pyrus spp.), Periwinkle (Vinca sp.), Bridal Veil Spiraea (Spiraea prunifolium), Asian Magnolias (Magnolia spp.), and Poor Person’s pepper (Lepidium sp.).
+What plants have you noticed recently?

 i tend to select common names for families that are linked to the typic genus they are named after. i also tend to capitalize most parts of plant names.
 My reasoning is that the plants are just as important as people who always have their names capitalized.
 However, my name and the i that signify me are not capitalized in remembrance of the need for humbleness.

-The world contains many thousands of edible plants (Facciola, 1998; Johnson, 1999; Stanford, 1934; Sturtevant & Hedrick, 1972).
+The world contains many thousands of edible (Facciola, 1998; Fern, 2000; Mabberley, 2017; Sturtevant & Hedrick, 1972; Wiersema & León, 2013).
 North America has at least 4,000 edible species of plants alone (Couplan, 1998).
 Many indigenous groups have traditionally made use of hundreds of local plants on the continuum between food and medicine (Moerman, 1998).
 75% of the world’s calories come from only 12 plants (Groombridge & Jenkins, 2002, p.
 41).
 The great proportion of all nutrients and calories come from Wheat (Triticum spp.), Corn (Zea mays), and Rice (Oryza spp.)
 (Cunningham, 2007, p.
 189).
 Staples can vary from region to region.
 In the tropics Sweet Potatoes (Ipomoea batatas), Cassava (Manihot esculenta) and Sugar Cane (Saccharum officinarum) are staples.
 Barley (Hordeum vulgare), Oats (Avena sativa), Rye (Lolium sp.), Soybeans (Glycine max) and Potatoes (Solanum tuberosum) are staples of temperate places in the world.
 Drought tolerant crops like Millets (Panicum miliaceum, Eleusine coracana, Echinochloa esculenta, Pennisetum glaucum) and Sorghum (Sorghum bicolor) are staples in Africa.
-The vast majority of foods come from very few crops but many groups from Asia to Africa and Latin America still have recent use of hundreds of plants on the spectrum from food to medicine where they live (Facciola, 1998; Fern, 2008; Mabberley, 2008)
+The vast majority of foods come from very few crops but many groups from Asia to Africa and Latin America still have fairly recent to current use of hundreds of plants on the spectrum from food to medicine where they live (Bletter, 2007; Burkill, 2004; Bussmann & Sharon, 2006; Duke, Bogenschutz-Godwin, & Ottesen, 2009; García-Serrano & Del Monte, 2004; Hadjichambis et al., 2008; Kang, Łuczaj, Ye, Zhang, & Kang, 2012; Kidane, Maesen, Asfaw, Sosef, & Andel, 2015; Łuczaj, 2012; Łuczaj, Dolina, Fressel, & Perković, 2014; Mabberley, 2017; Pardo-de-Santayana, Pieroni, & Puri, 2010; Rivera et al., 2007; Sánchez-Mata & Tardío, 2016; Shiu-ying, 2006)

-Thank you for all that have donated to the cause. i encourage everyone to donate as they are able ($100 suggested for the class).
+Thank you for all that have donated to the cause. i encourage everyone to donate as they are able ($100 suggested for the year-long length of the class).
 Your contributions whether monetary, commentary or energetic greatly help me continue this crucial work of ethnobotanical research and education.
-This class continues by donation in the spirit of Frank but i still have $15,000 in student loans as my cost portion of the $70,000 education that is reflected here.
+This class continues by donation in the spirit of Frank but i still have $12,000 in student loans as my cost portion of the $70,000 academic education let alone the cost of the many thousands of hours of personal travel and experience that is reflected here.
 Please be as generous as possible in the words of Frank “Give what you can receive what you need”

-For the next class we will cover pages 1-3 and both inside covers of Botany In a Day 6th ed.
+For the next class we will cover pages 1-3 and both inside covers of the text Botany In a Day.

 Below are items to think about/comment on…You can put them in the box below or send me an email at firstname.lastname@example.org